flayner2/TaIGa/README.txt

 ## Positional (required) Arguments:

 [input file]: This is the full path to the file you will use as an input for TaIGa.
-By default, TaIGa expects it to be a Genbank format genome file with multiple records for multiple different organisms.
-You can change this behaviour so TaIGa would expect: a
-Genbank format genome file with multiple records, all from the same organism; a Genbank format genome file with only one record; or a text file with organism names separated by line.
+By default, TaIGa expects it to be a list of organism names separated by line in a text-like file.
+You can change this behaviour so TaIGa would expect: a Genbank format genome file with multiple records, all from the same organism; a Genbank format genome file with only one record; or a Genbank format genome file with multiple records from multiple organisms.
 Organism names refer to any valid taxonomic level that is available on NCBI's Taxonomy database.

 [output path]: This is the full path to the output folder.
 This is where TaIGa will automatically create the output file, discussed below, and the missing file (also discussed below) if there is need for one.
 This folder must be a valid path on your